ManahanJ/GoogleBooksAPISearch/README.md

 ## Commands

+- npm install - Installs all necessary packages
 - npm run start - Starts the application
 - npm run test - Executes the unit testing suite

 ## API Key
-In order to surpass the free request limit for the Google Books API, you may provide an API key in the .env directory.
+In order to surpass the free request limit for the Google Books API, you may provide an API key in the .env.local directory.
 Always ensure to keep this API key safe and never push it to a public repository.

 ## Technologies
 - Node.js